How to Disassemble or Break Down a Large Projection TV

 The TVs of today that uses LCD or LED technology are very lightweight.
 Even though I purchased a 50 inch LED TV with someone to help me, I really didn’t need the assistance.
 The box is large but there were two straps to handle and carry the box.
 I am not that strong but I was able to lift the box and move it around by myself without any problems.

 Older TV use cathode ray tubes (CRT) to provide video and there have been large CRT TVs made to provide screen sizes up to 36 inches.
 However, newer technology came around to support even larger screen sizes to provide a big screen movie experience.
 One of the technologies that became popular during the late 90’s to early 2000’s, were the Projection TVs.
 There were two types of projection TVs in the market: front and rear.
 A rear projection TV looks more like a standard television set.

 The rear projection TV contains a red, green, and blue (RGB) projector, which produces the images to the back of the TV.
 This projector can be CRT, LCD, or DLP.
 The Toshiba 50H82 model uses CRT projectors.
 The back of the TV contains a mirror, which receives the picture which combines the RGB colors into any color from the original movie source (from cable, satellite, disc, and so on).
 The image that is projected to the rear mirror is what the viewer sees in the front screen.

-First, moved the projection TV to a place where you can get dirty and make a mess.
+First, move the projection TV to a place where you can get dirty and make a mess.
 I used the living room at first to just remove all the heavy parts prior to moving it to a final disassembly area.
 In this case, I used my garage.